firetripod/wasp/README.md

 wasp init myproject
 cd myproject
 wasp build
+wasp build
+http-server -p 8080 .
 ```
-At this point we will have a web assembly module with a single exported main function and nothing else
+At this point we will have a web assembly module with a single exported main function and nothing else.
+Open up http://localhost:8080

 ```
 wasp add std https://github.com/wasmlang/std.git